raoul2000/yii2-workflow/guide/events.md

 ## Configuration

-When the *SimpleWorkflowBehavior* is attached to a model, it tries to get a reference to the **Event Sequence Component** to use.
+When the *SimpleWorkflowBehavior* is initialized, it tries to get a reference to the **Event Sequence Component** to use.
 By default this component is assumed to have the id *eventSequence*.
 If no such component is available, *it will create one* using the *BasicEventSequence* class and register it in the Yii2 application so to make it available to other *SimpleWorkflowBehavior*.

+To summarize :

+- **eventSequence** : default Id of the event sequence component used by the *SimpleWorkflowBehavior*
+- **BasicEventSequence** : default event sequence type

 If for instance you want to use the *ReducedEventSequence* instead of the default one, you must configure it like you would do for any other Yii2 component.